 Benjamin Shepherd is a recognized exchange-traded fund (ETF), mutual fund and stock expert with an extensive background analyzing time-tested funds, including their managers and strategies.
 Ben looks for investments that have proven themselves in both bull and bear markets.
 Ben also specializes in covering emerging markets, pinpointing the most dynamic investments in developing nations for market-beating growth.

 Ben is chief investment strategist of Global Investment Strategist, which examines top-performing investments in Brazil, Russia, India, China, Japan, Indonesia, South Korea, and other rising economic powers.
-He’s also chief investment strategist of Benjamin Shepherd’s Wall Street, born from his years learning from famed investment guru Louis Rukeyser and subsequently serving as editor of Louis Rukeyser’s Wall Street and Louis Rukeyser’s Mutual Funds.
+He’s also chief investment strategist of Inflation Survival Letter, born from his years learning from famed investment guru Louis Rukeyser and subsequently serving as editor of Louis Rukeyser’s Wall Street and Louis Rukeyser’s Mutual Funds.
 In July 2013 Ben launched the Inflation Survival Letter, which guides investors on positioning themselves now for inflation’s inevitable arrival.

 Along with these duties, Ben finds time to regularly contribute to Personal Finance, Investing Daily’s flagship product.